Exploring "Conductivity" with Peter Slowik

 Please note: All summer programs are subject to the College's public health and Obiesafe policies related to the COVID-19 pandemic.
 All participants agree to adhere to all College policy while participating in a summer program.

-The seminar will have two tracks:
+The seminar will be offered both online and in-person and will have two tracks:

 - Early career professionals age 20-26